Irresistible Chicken Tinga: 30 min One-Pot Wonder

 Step 3: Sauté the Aromatics

-• In the same pan, heat 2 tbsp of oil over medium heat.
+• In the same pan, heat 2 tablespoon of oil over medium heat.

 • Add the Adobo Chipotle Peppers and diced onion to the pan and sauté for 3–4 minutes until translucent.